brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 Rust's borrow checker exists to ensure memory integrity.
 We add lifetime annotations to our programs so Rust's borrow checker can validate, at compile time, our programs do not contain use-after-free bugs.
 Lifetimes give us the best of both worlds: no garbage collection "pause time" and memory integrity.

 <sub>
 Learning about lifetimes was a broadening experience.
-Thank you very much to Kevin Lynagh, @lynaghk, (whom I recently visited in Kraków, Poland!) for his patience and guidance and for the gentle nudge to start writing.
+Thank you very much to Kevin Lynagh, @lynaghk, (whom I recently visited in Kraków, Poland!) for his patience, guidance, constructive feedback and the nudge to start writing.
 </sub>